-Wasps make two changes for Lyon semi-final
+Wasps suffer narrow semi-final defeat in Lyon

-European Challenge Cup: Lyon v Wasps (Sat)
+European Challenge Cup: Lyon 20-18 Wasps - Leo Berdeu's 15-point haul sinks Premiership side

 Last updated on .From the section Rugby Union